Janus (moon)

+Janus /ˈdʒeɪnəs/ is an inner satellite of Saturn.
+It is named after the mythological Janus.
+This natural satellite was first identified by Audouin Dollfus on December 15, 1966, although it had been unknowingly photographed earlier by Jean Texereau.
+Further observations led to the realization that Janus shares a unique orbital relationship with another moon, Epimetheus.
+The discovery of these two moons' peculiar co-orbital configuration was later confirmed by Voyager 1 in 1980.

 History

 Discovery

 Janus was identified by Audouin Dollfus on 15 December 1966 and given the temporary designation S/1966 S 2.
 Previously, Jean Texereau had photographed Janus on 29 October 1966 without realising it.
 On 18 December, Richard Walker observed an object in the same orbit as Janus, but whose position could not be reconciled with the previous observations.
 Twelve years later, in October 1978, Stephen M. Larson and John W. Fountain realised that the 1966 observations were best explained by two distinct objects (Janus and Epimetheus) sharing very similar orbits, Walker is now credited with the discovery of Epimetheus.
 Voyager 1 confirmed this orbital configuration in 1980.
-(See co-orbital moon for a more detailed description of their unique arrangement.)

 Observational history

 Janus was observed on subsequent occasions and given different provisional designations.
 Pioneer 11's three energetic-particle detectors detected its "shadow" when the probe flew by Saturn on 1 September 1979 (S/1979 S 2).
 Janus was observed by Dan Pascu on 19 February 1980 (S/1980 S 1), and then by John W. Fountain, Stephen M. Larson, Harold J. Reitsema and Bradford A. Smith on 23 February 1980 (S/1980 S 2).